forki/PaketIntro/slides/index.md

     $ paket outdated

-- Lists all dependencies that have newer versions available
+- Lists all dependencies that have newer versions available:

 <br /><br />
 <img style="border: none" src="images/paket-outdated.png" alt="Paket outdated" />

+***

+### Updating packages

+    $ paket update

+- Recomputes `paket.lock` based on `paket.dependencies`
+- Updates all versions to the latest matching all restrictions
+- Runs `paket install`

+***

+### Restoring packages

+    $ paket restore

+- Restores all direct and indirect dependencies
+- Will not change `paket.lock` file
+- Can be used for CI build or from inside Visual Studio

 ***